umanni/Fullstack-Developer/README.md

 # Requirements:
 - Latest version of the stack
 - Write unit and integration tests
-- Deviver with a working Dockerfile
+- Deliver with a working Dockerfile
 - Use docker-compose.yml if needed
 - Show your best practices ex: design patters, linters etc.